 We all love Stanley Park: The Seawall, the trails, the history, Bright Nights and Halloween Ghost Trains, and of course the nature that’s right on Downtown Vancouver’s doorstep.
 For just $20 a year you can become a member of the Stanley Park Ecology Society (“SPES”) and contribute to the conservation of our city’s crown jewel. […]

 Archive for the category "stanley park"

-This post has been contributed by Ben Hill, Communications Volunteer with the Stanley Park Ecology Society (“SPES”).
-I have been following SPES since I moved into the West End almost a decade ago and I have been a member for two years.
-I wanted to offer the team an opportunity to share their news, events, […]
+This post has been contributed by Samuel Cousins, Stewardship Coordinator Stanley Park Ecology Society (“SPES”).
+I have been following SPES since I moved into the West End a decade ago and I have been a member for three years.
+I wanted to offer the team an opportunity to share their news, events, and work so […]